 The statute grants the Secretary authority to use other payment models that may include alternate benchmarking methodologies.
 CMS seeks comments on any alternative methodologies in addition to those it describes in the Proposed Rule.

-- Billing and Payment for Telehealth Services – This waiver is designed to afford at-risk ACOs greater leeway so that they may develop a broader array of telehealth services in a wider range of geographic areas.
-Specifically, the waiver would apply to two separate telehealth requirements—one that limits telehealth payment to services furnished within certain types of geographic areas or in an entity participating in an approved federal telemedicine demonstration project, and another requirement that identifies the particular locations where the telehealth individual must be located when the service is furnished via a telecommunications system.
+This waiver is designed to afford at-risk ACOs greater leeway so that they may develop a broader array of telehealth services in a wider range of geographic areas.
+Specifically, the waiver would apply to two separate telehealth requirements — one that limits telehealth payment to services furnished within certain types of geographic areas or in an entity participating in an approved federal telemedicine demonstration project, and another requirement that identifies the particular locations where the telehealth individual must be located when the service is furnished via a telecommunications system.

 The above waivers would be limited to ACO participants or ACO providers/suppliers since their incentives should be closely aligned with the ACO.
 In addition, CMS indicates that it intends to limit these waivers to Track 3 ACOs since they have a significant financial incentive to control patient costs and have prospectively assigned beneficiaries who would be easier to identify.
 Nonetheless, the agency is accepting comments on whether the waivers should instead apply to any FFS beneficiary cared for by an eligible ACO or to beneficiaries who appear on the quarterly lists of preliminarily prospectively assigned beneficiaries.